 - This basically became Zuko's personal life philosophy.

 Zuko: I don't need luck though, I don't want it.
 I've always had to struggle and fight and that's made me strong.
 It's made me who I am.

-He's just trying to please his Magnificent Bastard father, who claims this is the case, but his philosophy is actually Might Makes Right.
+- He's just trying to please his Manipulative Bastard father, who claims this is the case, but his philosophy is actually Might Makes Right.
 His son doesn't agree?
 Teach him a permanent lesson...
 On his face.

 Ozai: You will learn respect, and suffering will be your teacher.

 - It takes Zuko three years to realize that Ozai using this trope to justify his cruelty is bullshit and Call The Old Man Out and tell him to Shut Up, Hannibal!
 With a "No More Holding Back" Speech.